Esh07/project-allocation-system/README.md

 </details>

-### Results

-My system was able to produce legal and locally optimal allocations for all of the sample input files provided.
-I also tested my system on a number of larger input files and achieved good results.

-My implementation of the project allocation system is written in C++ and uses a variety of advanced C++ features, such as templates, classes, and object-oriented programming.
-I also used a makefile to automate the build and test process.

-## Documentation
+## Getting Started

 ### Requirements

-:warning: At least, `gcc 11` is required to compile this program.
+> :warning: At least, `gcc 11` is required to compile this program.

 I have used `C++17` (-std=c++17) STL features in this program (only those that are supported by gcc 11).